 Trade Dispute Basics

-If you’re new to P2P trading, you may not as yet have encountered a disputed trade, especially if you are only trading with established vendors and are keeping up your end of things as well.
+If you’re new to P2P trading, you may not as yet have encountered a disputed trade, especially if you are only trading with established vendors and keeping up your end of things.
 However, disputed trades are essentially what they sound like, disputes.

 Actual Ownership Matters